Latroids and code invariants: Latroids

 \begin{proof} Let $\mathcal{B}$ be a subset of $\Ll$ satisfying properties B1, B2, and B3.
 Consider the set Clearly, $\mathcal{I}$ satisfies I1 and I2.
-In order to prove that it satisfies also I4, we notice that an element $I\in\mathcal{I}$ is maximal in $L$ if and only if there exists $B\in\mathcal{B}$ such that has maximal intersection with $L$ among the elements in $\mathcal{B}$ and $I=L\wedge B$.
-Property I4 now follows by applying B3.
-Notice moreover that $\mathcal{B}$ is by definition the set of maximal elements of $\mathcal{I}$.
+In order to prove that it also satisfies I4, we notice that an element $I\in\mathcal{I}$ is maximal in $L$ if and only if there exists $B\in\mathcal{B}$ such that it has maximal intersection with $L$ among the elements in $\mathcal{B}$ and $I=L\wedge B$.
+Property I4 now follows directly from B3.
+Moreover, notice that $\mathcal{B}$ is by definition the set of maximal elements of $\mathcal{I}$.

-Conversely, let $\mathcal{I}$ be a subset of $\Ll$ satisfying properties I1, I2, I3, and I4.
+Conversely, let $\mathcal{I}$ be a subset of $\Ll$ that satisfies properties I1, I2, I3, and I4.
 Consider the set It is easy to check that I1 implies B1, I3 implies B2, and I4 implies B3.
+We conclude by Proposition~\ref{proposition:independent}. \end{proof}